mark-hahn/server-script/README.md

 - Run the Atom command `server-script:run`.
 The keybinding `ctrl-alt-shift-R` is provided as a default.
 - A notification will pop up to tell you the folder `.server-script` was created in the root of your project.
 Note that each project will have its own folder.
 - At this point nothing will happen on execution of the `server-script:run` command or when saving.
 You must set up the config file first.
+- After configuring, the server-script will be immediately active.
+Note that all server operations are run in the background.
+So even though the commands in the console may appear slow nothing is blocking.
+You may go back to editing with no delay.
+- Any changes to the configuration are immediately applied.

 ### Contents Of The `.server-script` Folder